jeffcshelton/evaporate/README.md

 ## Acknowledements

 Huge thanks to Rich Infante for writing his guide [Reverse Engineering the iOS Backup](https://www.richinfante.com/2017/3/16/reverse-engineering-the-ios-backup).
-No code is directly copied from his guide, but many of the techniques shown in it are used in `evaporate`.
-The guide helped reduce the time required to write this tool significantly, and I greatly appreciate his effort in publishing it.
+No code is directly copied from his guide, but many of the techniques shown in it are used to decompose iOS backups.
+The guide helped reduce the time required to write this tool significantly.

 ## License

-`evaporate` is licensed under the [MIT License](LICENSE).
+Evaporate is licensed under the [MIT License](LICENSE).